 Most modules were interesting.
 Some very difficult and challenging too!

 I have always had a keen interest in games, particularly PC games, although I have also spent hours playing console games.
-Some of the greatest multiplayer games I have played would have to be Worms World Party, Counter-Strike, Battlefield 1942, Armagetron, Raven Shield and Unreal Tournament - all very fun for LAN parties.
-Single player games that have also been fun are Mafia, Grand Theft Auto 3, Roller Coaster Tycoon, Railroad Tycoon 2 and many others.
+Some of the greatest multiplayer games I have played during my past would have to be (all with friends!)
+Worms World Party , Counter-Strike, Battlefield 1942, Unreal Tournament - all very fun for LAN parties.
+Single player games that have also been fun are Mafia, Grand Theft Auto 3 through to 5, Roller Coaster Tycoon, Railroad Tycoon 2 and many others.

 Most of these are from the distant past now though - even though I have a PS4 now, finding the time now I'm in the 30's is difficult!

-In work land, Linux and Solaris I've also touched, including Oracle Exalytics and other red-hat / CentOS flavours!
+In work land, Oracle Linux and Solaris I know, including Oracle Exalytics and other Red-Hat / CentOS flavours!

 Projects so far